ahnwooseon/post-ou-cancer/ROADMAP.md

 ## MILESTONE 7: Nested Discussion Trees

-**Due Date**: 2026-02-13
+**Due Date**: 2026-03-06

 ### 📦 Deliverables

-- **Multilingual Threads: automatic translation and semantic coherence across languages**
-- Implement thread translation and synchronization logic
-- CreateThread endpoint (HEAD caching + GZIP)
-- Threads UI (MudExpansionPanel + Redis drafts + PWA)
-- AddComment endpoint (nested validation)
-- Comments UI (inline replies + indentation)
+- A complete system for creating and viewing nested discussion threads.
+- A recursive comment creation API with depth validation.
+- A responsive Blazor UI for displaying threaded conversations with draft auto-saving.

 ### Tasks